TedHusted/awake/awake.md/awake.md

 Phoebe: I am listening.

 Idisi: Oceanus is acting on information that we provided to him as the Watch Team Leader.
-We routinely monitor the briefings for the leaders of the 58 nations where we have a treaty.
+We monitor the briefings for the leaders of the 58 nations where we have a treaty.

-The hologram projectors display a collage of flags, including the United States, China, Russia, France, the United Kingdom, and others.
+The hologram projectors display a collage of flags.
+They include the United States, China, Russia, France, the United Kingdom, and others.

 Idisi: Recent briefings for a dozen nations mention that Cháoxiǎn is automating more jobs to reduce costs.
-We have also intercepted reports from Cháoxiǎn that the black market is trafficking in more and more illicit technology.
-Combined with other intelligence, we feel that there is an 85% chance that Omnibots are creating the automated workers.
+Intercepted reports show the black market trafficking in more and more illicit technology.
+We combined the reports with other intelligence.
+Our finding is that there is an 85% chance that Omnibots are creating the automated workers.

 Phoebe: If they are, would the government know?